wgxcodersdc/organization/learning-resources/java-android/getting_started_android.md

 Multiple Activities, Layouts, Fragments, Persistence of Data (Shared Preferences, Files, SQLite, Parse, Firebase), Services, APIs, Sensors

-**How to install a faster emulator**

-[Genymotion](http://www.genymotion.com/) is an incredibly fast, memory-efficient VM that runs the Android OS in a more accurate manner than even the official emulator.
-Many Android developers do all their device testing using this emulator especially when Google Play services is concerned.
-In addition, the official Android emulator is plagued with a lot of bugs (i.e. intermittent network loss) that Genymotion is usually a far more reliable option.
-[Start here](https://github.com/codepath/android_guides/wiki/Genymotion-2.0-Emulators-with-Google-App-support).

-**_Linux installation of the genymotion package -_** After downloading the .bin file, move the .bin file where you would like to access genymotion from (suggested /home/username/Android/).
-Within that directory, type: chmod +x genymotion-*versionNumber*.bin to unpack genymotion.
-Remember what directory genymotion is in; you will need to know this when installing the plugin in Eclipse/Android Studio!
-The[ plugin installation directions](https://www.genymotion.com/#!/download) on genymotion.com are otherwise pretty clear.

 **Where to find help**